maxloosmu/gsheet/README.md

 #### BabyLegalSSv0.9.0.1 Summary
 Results of tests:
 - `forEachCellInRange` is working ok.
-- Using SpreadsheetApp.getUi().alert, it is discovered that onEdit will clash with onChange because both react to deletion of rows.
+- Using `SpreadsheetApp.getUi().alert`, it is discovered that onEdit will clash with onChange because both react to deletion of rows.

 Solutions:
-- Avoid using onChange, and amended `processHistory` to include a check for keywords "OR" and "AND" before updating the cell above "IF", "WHEN", "MEANS", "IS" with a logic equation.
-The topLeft equation is deleted if there is no "OR" or "AND".
+- Avoid using onChange, and amended `processHistory` to include a check for keywords "OR" and "AND" before updating the cell above "IF", "WHEN", "MEANS", "IS" with a logic equation (the topLeft equation).
+This topLeft equation is deleted if there is no "OR" or "AND".
 - Amended `scanDownwards` to check for keywords before updating `h.history`.

 #### BabyLegalSSv0.9.0.2 Summary